udplabs/a4aa-devcamp/demo-app/README.md

 npm run start      # serves dist/ + /api + MCP + CRM mock on one host
 ```

 When `dist/` exists, `server/index.js` serves the static SPA with a fallback that excludes `/api` and `/hooks`.
-The MCP server and CRM mock run on internal localhost ports within the same process; the OBO token audience isolates tenants regardless of port.
+The MCP server and CRM mock run on internal localhost ports within the same process.

 The multi-stage `Dockerfile` builds the SPA and runs the server via `node`: